SnoWz2018/DataScience_FinTech/README.md

 Description of data science, using SQL / Python / R

-Python : You may need Pandas,matplotlib,seaborn and Numpy
+Python : You may need some packages,such as Pandas, matplotlib , seaborn and Numpy